 John used this guitar occasionally during the Born and Raised world tour, most notably at the Crossroads Guitar Festival in 2013.

 Fender Nickel Plated StratocasterContinue Reading

-2014 Fender Eric Clapton Custom Shop Signature Stratocaster
+Fender Eric Clapton Signature StratocasterContinue Reading 2014

-This is one of the two maple-neck Stratocasters that John played on couple of occasions in 2014.
-Prior to acquiring these two maple-neck Strats, John almost exclusively used rosewood Strats, aside from couple of odd ones – like the Custom Shop Reverse Proto Stratocaster.
+This is one of the two maple-neck Stratocasters that John played on a couple of occasions in 2014.
+Prior to acquiring these two maple-neck Strats, John almost exclusively used rosewood Strats, aside from a couple of odd ones – like the Custom Shop Reverse Proto Stratocaster.
 2014 seems to have been a sort of a transition year for John, which eventually culminated with a huge announcement in October that year when Mayer revealed that he has parted ways with Fender.

 From the looks of it, the guitar appears to be brand new.
 All the specs also seem to match the Eric Clapton Signature model – starting from the black finish, three Noiseless pickups, 8-hole pickguard, and the 22 fret maple neck.